 According to the OSHA interpretation of the Hazardous Waste Operations and Emergency Response (HAZWOPER), a hospital must develop procedures for respiratory protection, personal protective equipment, decontamination, and incident command.
-These procedures, often referred to as Standard Operating Guides (SOGs) or Standard Operating Procedures (SOPs), should be included as part of the hospital's Emergency Management/Operations Plan.
+These Standard Operating Procedures (SOPs) are included as part of the hospital Emergency Management/Operations Plan.
+In this training, we use the more general term, Standard Operating Guide (SOG).
+SOGs are not specific; these provide overall guidance on what should be in your hospitalspecific SOP but not the specific details that only apply at your institution.

-The SOGs your hospital develops will depend on the types of hazardous substances that are present within your community, the role of your hospital as related to emergency response, and the type of equipment that is available.
+The SOPs your hospital develops will depend on the types of hazardous substances that are present within your community, the role of your hospital as related to emergency response, and the type of equipment that is available.
 A sample SOG for one type of respiratory protection is provided below.
 In this course you will also review other SOGs that your hospital may develop and implement.
-(See also Appendix B for more examples)
+(See also Appendix A for more examples)